Sound of...: Sound of 2018

 The longlist for the Sound of 2018 was revealed on 27 November 2017.
 The acts nominated were ALMA, Billie Eilish, IAMDDB, Jade Bird, Khalid, Lewis Capaldi, Nilüfer Yanya, Not3s, Pale Waves, Rex Orange County, Sam Fender, Sigrid, Superorganism, Tom Walker, yaeji and Yxng Bane.
 On 12 January 2018, Sigrid was announced as the winner on Radio 1 by Clara Amfo.

 Sound of 2019

 The longlist for the Sound of 2019 was revealed on 10 December 2018.
 The acts nominated were Dermot Kennedy, Ella Mai, FLOHIO, Grace Carter, King Princess, Mahalia, Octavian, ROSALÍA, Sea Girls and slowthai.
 This is the first longlist since the Sound of 2007 to feature only 10 acts.
-On 11 January 2019, Octavian was announced as the winner by Annie Mac, making him the first rapper since 50 Cent in 2003 to win the longlist.
+On 11 January 2019, Octavian was announced as the winner by Annie Mac, making him the first rapper to win the longlist since 50 Cent in 2003.
 He was also the first winner since 2009 to be signed not with Universal Music Group, with which all winners of Sound of... since 2010 were signed at the time of awarding - Octavian is signed with Black Butter, which is partially owned by Universal's competitor, Sony Music.